bookshelfdave/erln8/README.md

 /tmp=R15B01p
 ```

+*NOTE*: a SystemRoot setting will NOT follow symlinks.

 ## Setting up a default version to use

 ### a) if you won't be using Erlang outside of $HOME